 For adults looking to lose weight or maintain a healthy weight, slowly and steadily getting more exercise over several weeks and months can help.

-This often involves aiming to get more than 300 minutes of moderate aerobic exercise weekly.
+This often involves aiming to get more than

 Other general running tips include: